 On the impact of inequality on growth, human development, and governance

-Countering recent rises in many countries of inequality in income and wealth is widely recognized as a major development challenge.
-This is so from an ethical perspective and because greater inequality is perceived to be detrimental to key development aims.
-Still, an informed debate on the effects of inequality requires clear evidence.
+Inequality is a major international development challenge.
+This is so from an ethical perspective and because greater inequality is perceived to be detrimental to key socioeconomic and political outcomes.
+Still, informed debate requires clear evidence.

-This review contributes to the literature by taking stock and providing an overview of current knowledge of the impact of income inequality on three important outcomes: economic growth, health and education as two dimensions of human development, and governance, with a focus on democracy.
+This article contributes by taking stock and providing an up-to-date overview of the current knowledge on the impact of income inequality, specifically on three important outcomes: (1) economic growth; (2) human development, with a focus on health and education as two of its dimensions; and (3) governance, with emphasis on democracy.

-It also points to explanations for the lack of consensus embedded in data quality and availability, measurement issues, and the shortcomings of the different methods employed.
+With particular attention to work in economics, which is especially developed on these topics, this article reveals that the existing evidence is somewhat mixed and argues for further in-depth empirical work across disciplines.
+It also points to explanations for the lack of consensus embedded in data quality and availability, measurement issues, and shortcomings of the different methods employed.

-Finally, we point to promising future research avenues relying on experimental work for micro level analysis, more region- and country-specific studies, and reiterate the need for improvements in the availability and reliability of data.
+Finally, we suggest promising future research avenues relying on experimental work for microlevel analysis and reiterate the need for more region- and country-specific studies and improvements in the availability and reliability of data.